‘Serious questions for Home Office after Clapham attacker court revelations’

 “The Home Secretary must explain why his department failed to remove Ezedi from the UK in the two years after his first asylum claim was rejected – particularly after he was convicted of sexual offences.”

+According to officials, deportations cannot be carried out when there is an ongoing criminal prosecution, suggesting this is the reason why Ezedi was not removed from the country after his first failed asylum claim and before his court sentence.

+But questions remain as to why he was not then removed after his conviction, and before he lodged his second asylum appeal.
+Although typically only foreign nationals jailed for more than a year are eligible for removal.

-Rarely-made-public immigration tribunal court papers showed the lengths the Afghan national went to to provide evidence of his religious conversion from Islam, and how some of those who supported him during the process were aware of his crimes.
+Rarely-made-public immigration tribunal court papers showed the lengths the Afghan national went to evidence his religious conversion from Islam, and how some of those who supported him during the process were aware of his crimes.

 He even had an agreement to be effectively escorted during church services as a result of his conviction.